- APPLICATION (WEB FORM- NEW!)

 For homes or businesses built where the sewer system is not available, the following permits will need to be issued by Environmental Health:

 - Improvement Permit: This is a permit that is issued for sites that have acceptable soil to support a septic system.
 Some lots that have been recently subdivided already have an issued improvement permit.
-Check with our office to get a copy of the improvement permit.

 - Construction Authorization: This is the permit that allows for the installation of the septic system and must be issued before the building permit is issued.
 To get a construction authorization, you must submit an application with a floor plan of the building and a site plan of the property.